 The Kendrick Farm HOA Board of Directors is an elected group of residential members that are charged with making decisions that are in the best interest of the community as a whole.
 Up until May 2012 the Board had 5 seats with two held by residents, and the other three held by Provident Development Company.
 As of our first election held in May 2012, there were 3 residential seats and the developer was no longer on the Board.
 At the second election held May 2013, the number of board seats was increased to 5, all held by residents.

-The current 2019 Board consists of the following 5 residents: Sam Robinson-President, Paula Wood-Vice President, Janel Larter-Secretary, Beth Turnabe-Treasurer, and BJ Christmas.
+The current 2021 Board consists of the following 5 residents: Sam Robinson-President, Janel Larter-Secretary, Beth Turnabe-Treasurer, BJ Christmas, and Nick Rowland.

 Cedar Management Group is the HOA management company that is contracted to handle all of the daily administrative duties for the HOA.
 They process concerns, collect dues, pay bills, and filter information/requests back to the Board for consideration.
 They conduct a routine monthly inspection of the community and send letters for noted violations.
 Their phone number is 704-644-8808.